gotson/komga-website/website/docs/guides/opdsy.md

 ## Page streaming {#page-streaming}

-Komga advertises the [OPDS Page Streaming Extension](https://anansi-project.github.io/docs/opds-pse/intro), and OPDSy uses it by default.
+Komga advertises the [OPDS Page Streaming Extension](https://anansi-project.github.io/docs/opds-pse/intro), and OPDSy uses it by default (**OPDS-PSE 1.0**).
 Comics are read **page-by-page**, so no full archive download is needed to start reading, and the next few pages are prefetched as you go.

-Because Komga renders each page server-side, the container format never reaches the device. **CBR** and **CB7** comics stream from Komga perfectly, even though OPDSy cannot open those archives from local storage.
+Because pages arrive as images, the archive format doesn't matter: **CBR** and **CB7** comics stream from Komga perfectly, even though OPDSy cannot open those archives from local storage. **PDFs** stream the same way, in the comic reader.

-Komga also advertises PSE for **PDFs**, so PDFs from Komga are streamed as images in the comic reader rather than downloaded and rendered locally.

 The comic reader supports paged or continuous vertical scroll (webtoon), left-to-right and right-to-left (manga) direction, fit-to-screen or fit-to-width, dual-page spreads in landscape, and